LlmDl/SponsorPlugins/TownyCaptureSites.md

 #### CaptureSites
 CaptureSites are converted Towns, which are fought over by players with Towns.
 A controlling town can receive a configurable amount of money every hour.

 Players are not allowed to build/destroy inside of CaptureSites, however CaptureSites can be damaged by explosions.
+There is a configurable option which allows defenders to use Switches.
 If a snapshot is made of a CaptureSite, any damage that does occur will be reverted after a battle.

 You can view a list of CaptureSites using the `/towny capturesites` command.